the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 It's easier for the users of your software:
 1. They can directly use the citation information from `CITATION.cff` to cite your software.
 2. If your source code is on GitHub, they will show the citation information in the sidebar as a formatted citation, and also in the BibTeX format.
-Users can copy either, paste it into their manuscripts, and cite your software correctly.
+Users can copy either, paste it into their manuscripts, and/or cite your software correctly.
 3. If they use the Zotero reference manager, they can import the citation metadata directly from the `CITATION.cff` file in the GitHub repository to their reference manager.

 (cm-citable-cff-how-to-create)=